kohlhofer/Crossings/chapters/chapter-05.md

 A fish jumps, silver flash in the brown water, then gone.
 Ripples spread outward, catching the light, then fading.
 He considers the fishing line coiled in the bottom of the boat, the hooks wrapped in cloth, but does not reach for them.
 The river will give what it gives.
 The acceptance he shows the world masks how his stomach contracts with hunger, how his hands want to reach for the line.

-Reed appears, boat gliding from the shadows like a ghost made solid.
+Reed appears, boat gliding from the shadows.
 They pass close, eyes meeting for a moment.
 No words.
 His skin is dark from sun and work, his hands scarred from years of labor.
 He nods, moves on, swallowed by mist.

 Reed's boat leaves a small wake, gentle waves that rock his vessel.
 The old man's strokes are steady, efficient.
 He knows these waters, these currents, these moods of the river.